Ryan5453/demucs/README.md

 demucs *.mp3
 ```

-### Notes

-- If you have a GPU, but you run out of memory, please use the `--segment` option to reduce length of each split.
-It should be set to a integer describing the length of each segment in seconds.
+### GPU Memory Requirements and Optimization

+If you want to use GPU acceleration:

+- Minimum requirement: 3GB of GPU RAM (default settings need about 7GB)
+- For devices with limited memory:
+  - Use `--segment SEGMENT` to reduce split length (set to integer seconds)
+  - For 3GB GPU memory, try SEGMENT=8 (quality may be affected by smaller values)
-- A segment length of at least 10 is recommended (the bigger the number is, the more memory is required, but quality may increase).
-Note that the Hybrid Transformer models only support a maximum segment length of 7.8 seconds.
+  - Hybrid Transformer models only support a maximum segment length of 7.8 seconds
-- Creating an environment variable `PYTORCH_NO_CUDA_MEMORY_CACHING=1` is also helpful.
-If this still does not help, please add `-d cpu` to the command line.
-See the section hereafter for more details on the memory requirements for GPU acceleration.
+  - Set environment variable `PYTORCH_NO_CUDA_MEMORY_CACHING=1` to further reduce usage
+  - For very limited memory (2GB or less), use `-d cpu` to run on CPU instead
+- Processing time on CPU is roughly 1.5× the duration of the track

+### Output Format

 Separated tracks are stored in the `separated/MODEL_NAME/TRACK_NAME` folder.
 There you will find four stereo wav files sampled at 44.1 kHz: `drums.wav`, `bass.wav`,
 `other.wav`, `vocals.wav` (or `.mp3` if you used the `--mp3` option).

 All audio formats supported by `torchaudio` can be processed (i.e. wav, mp3, flac, ogg/vorbis on Linux/macOS, etc.).
 On Windows, `torchaudio` has limited support, so we rely on `ffmpeg`, which should support pretty much anything.
 Audio is resampled on the fly if necessary.
-The output will be a wav file encoded as int16.
-You can save as float32 wav files with `--float32`, or 24 bits integer wav with `--int24`.
-You can pass `--mp3` to save as mp3 instead, and set the bitrate (in kbps) with `--mp3-bitrate` (default is 320).

-It can happen that the output would need clipping, in particular due to some separation artifacts.
+#### Output File Types

+- Default: WAV files encoded as int16
+- `--float32`: Save as float32 WAV files
+- `--int24`: Save as 24-bit integer WAV files
+- `--mp3`: Save as MP3 files
+- `--mp3-bitrate`: Set MP3 bitrate in kbps (default is 320)

+#### Handling Clipping

-Demucs will automatically rescale each output stem so as to avoid clipping.
-This can however break
+Demucs will automatically rescale each output stem to avoid clipping, which may affect relative volume between stems.
+Options:
-the relative volume between stems.
-If instead you prefer hard clipping, pass `--clip-mode clamp`.
+- `--clip-mode clamp`: Use hard clipping if you prefer preserving relative volumes
-You can also try to reduce the volume of the input mixture before feeding it to Demucs.
+- Alternatively, try reducing the volume of the input mixture before processing

+### Model Selection

-Other pre-trained models can be selected with the `-n` flag.
+Select pre-trained models with the `-n` flag:

-The list of pre-trained models is:
-- `htdemucs`: first version of Hybrid Transformer Demucs.
+- `htdemucs`: First version of Hybrid Transformer Demucs (default).
 Trained on MusDB + 800 songs.
-Default model.
-- `htdemucs_ft`: fine-tuned version of `htdemucs`, separation will take 4 times more time
+- `htdemucs_ft`: Fine-tuned version of `htdemucs`.
+Better quality but 4× slower.
-    but might be a bit better.
-Same training set as `htdemucs`.
-- `htdemucs_6s`: 6 sources version of `htdemucs`, with `piano` and `guitar` being added as sources.
+- `htdemucs_6s`: 6-source version adding `piano` and `guitar` (piano performance is limited).
-    Note that the `piano` source is not working great at the moment.
 - `hdemucs_mmi`: Hybrid Demucs v3, retrained on MusDB + 800 songs.
-- `mdx`: trained only on MusDB HQ, winning model on track A at the [MDX][mdx] challenge.
+- `mdx`: Trained only on MusDB HQ.
+Winner on track A at the [MDX][mdx] challenge.
-- `mdx_extra`: trained with extra training data (**including MusDB test set**), ranked 2nd on the track B
+- `mdx_extra`: Trained with extra data (including MusDB test set).
+Ranked 2nd on track B.
-    of the [MDX][mdx] challenge.
-- `mdx_q`, `mdx_extra_q`: quantized version of the previous models.
-Smaller download and storage
+- `mdx_q`, `mdx_extra_q`: Quantized versions.
+Smaller size but slightly lower quality.
-    but quality can be slightly worse.

-The `--two-stems=vocals` option allows separating vocals from the rest of the accompaniment (i.e., karaoke mode).
-`vocals` can be changed to any source in the selected model.
-This will mix the files after separating the mix fully, so this won't be faster or use less memory.
+### Processing Options

+- `--two-stems=vocals`: Separate vocals from accompaniment (karaoke mode).
+Replace "vocals" with any source.
-The `--shifts=SHIFTS` performs multiple predictions with random shifts (a.k.a the *shift trick*) of the input and average them.
-This makes prediction `SHIFTS` times
+- `--shifts=SHIFTS`: Perform multiple predictions with random shifts and average them.
+Makes processing `SHIFTS` times slower (GPU recommended).
-slower.
-Don't use it unless you have a GPU.

-The `--overlap` option controls the amount of overlap between prediction windows.
-Default is 0.25 (i.e. 25%) which is probably fine.
-It can probably be reduced to 0.1 to improve a bit speed.

-The `-j` flag allow to specify a number of parallel jobs (e.g. `demucs -j 2 myfile.mp3`).
-This will multiply by the same amount the RAM used so be careful!

-### Memory requirements for GPU acceleration

-If you want to use GPU acceleration, you will need at least 3GB of RAM on your GPU for `demucs`.
-However, about 7GB of RAM will be required if you use the default arguments.
-Add `--segment SEGMENT` to change size of each split.
-If you only have 3GB memory, set SEGMENT to 8 (though quality may be worse if this argument is too small).
-Creating an environment variable `PYTORCH_NO_CUDA_MEMORY_CACHING=1` can help users with even smaller RAM such as 2GB (I separated a track that is 4 minutes but only 1.5GB is used), but this would make the separation slower.

-If you do not have enough memory on your GPU, simply add `-d cpu` to the command line to use the CPU.
-With Demucs, processing time should be roughly equal to 1.5 times the duration of the track.
+- `--overlap`: Control overlap between prediction windows (default: 0.25).
+Can be reduced to 0.1 for faster processing.
+- `-j N`: Specify number of parallel jobs (e.g., `-j 2`).
+Multiplies RAM usage by the same amount.

 ## Demucs API